Everyone’s health insurance needs are different. So, it is important to think about what you want and need in a plan before signing up for Medicare.

 What to Do If You are Over 65, Still Working and Considering Retirement

-When you come off of employer coverage to go onto Medicare, you will have a Special Election Period to evaluate your Medicare options and enroll into an individual plan.
+When you come off of employer coverage to enroll in Medicare, you will have a Special Election Period to evaluate your Medicare options and enroll into an individual plan.

 Special Election Periods can vary depending on your specific situation.
 So, if you are considering retirement, please call us at 1-866-600-5638!
-Our Benefit Advisors can help answer your questions and talk through your options.
+Our advisors can help answer your questions and talk through your options.

 What to Do if You Are Over Age 65 and Already on a Medicare Plan